privacy-scaling-explorations/pse.dev/articles/a-technical-introduction-to-arbitrums-optimistic-rollup.md

 tldr: ""
 date: "2022-08-29"
 canonical: "https://mirror.xyz/privacy-scaling-explorations.eth/UlHGv9KIk_2MOHr7POfwZAXP01k221hZwQsLCF63cLQ"
+projects: []
 ---

 ![](https://miro.medium.com/max/1392/1*6CesZrI_Az8ZQ3Zff0y6gw.png)

 Originally published on Sep 30, 2021:

-Arbitrum is Offchain Labs’ optimistic rollup implementation that aims to greatly increase the throughput of the Ethereum network.
+Arbitrum is Offchain Labs' optimistic rollup implementation that aims to greatly increase the throughput of the Ethereum network.
 This guide is an introduction to how the Arbitrum design works and is meant for anyone looking to get a somewhat technical overview on this layer 2 solution.
 This article assumes that the reader has some knowledge of Ethereum and optimistic rollups.
 The following links may be helpful to those who would like more info on optimistic rollups:

 1. [Optimistic Rollups](https://docs.ethhub.io/ethereum-roadmap/layer-2-scaling/optimistic_rollups/)
 2. [An Incomplete Guide to Rollups](https://vitalik.ca/general/2021/01/05/rollup.html)
 3. [A Rollup-Centric Ethereum Roadmap](https://ethereum-magicians.org/t/a-rollup-centric-ethereum-roadmap/4698)
 4.  [(Almost) Everything you need to know about the Optimistic Rollup](https://research.paradigm.xyz/rollups)

 The Arbitrum network is run by two main types of nodes — batchers and validators.
 Together these nodes interact with Ethereum mainnet (layer 1, L1) in order to maintain a separate chain with its own state, known as layer 2 (L2).
 Batchers are responsible for taking user L2 transactions and submitting the transaction data onto L1.
 Validators on the other hand, are responsible for reading the transaction data on L1, processing the transaction and therefore updating the L2 state.
 Validators will then post the updated L2 state data to L1 so that anyone can verify the validity of this new state.
-The transaction and state data that is actually stored on L1 is described in more detail in the ‘Transaction and State Data Storage on L1’ section.
+The transaction and state data that is actually stored on L1 is described in more detail in the 'Transaction and State Data Storage on L1' section.

 **Basic Workflow**